Tools4everBV/HelloID-Conn-Prov-Target-UbeeoATS/README.md

 ### Connector limits - No Get Call
 #### No GET Endpoint
 The API does not support a GET request to retrieve account details.
-You may need to use alternative methods or endpoints to access account information, such as using a POST request with appropriate parameters.

 #### No Compare
 There is no comparison in the update script, so a HelloID update trigger always updates the Ubeeo account.